Category: PAX

-Like some monster in a horror movie who is defeated, only to return for the sequel, I am back!
+Like some monster in a horror movie who is defeated only to return for the sequel, I am back!
 And I’m back in the Omegathon.
-Also, I saw this rad card game, and I played some sealed Riftbound, and I helped run the Pokecrawl!
+Also, I saw this rad card game, I played some sealed Riftbound, and I helped run the Pokecrawl!

 First up, Brother Ming is out demoing Re;MATCH!
-It’s got a Kickstarter1 running right now.
-Longest time readers will know that I have been waiting for this game since 2020, and that it has been a long and interesting road to get her, but I’m thrilled that it’s gonna be a real thing I can own.
+It’s got a Kickstarter1running right now.
+Longest time readers will know that I have been waiting for this game since 2020, and that it has been a long and interesting road to get here, but I’m thrilled that it’s gonna be a real thing I can own.

-It is Path of Exile crafting meets a card game.
+It is Path of Exile’s crafting meets a card game.
 It is fascinating, it is ambitious, and I am so deeply hopeful that it works out.
-I recognize that asking you to put your trust in me, and join a Discord for a game that doesn’t exist yet, and even the Discord server is a bit sparse, but trust me: this thing has stupid amounts of potential, and if I could have you play this demo, I would.
+I recognize that I’m asking you to put your trust in me and join a Discord for a game that doesn’t exist yet.
+Even the Discord server is a bit sparse, but trust me: this thing has stupid amounts of potential, and if I could have you play this demo, I would.

-And as I final brief aside: Orna has a booth!
+And as a final brief aside: Orna has a booth!
 I wrote about Orna almost 4 years, but since then the game has evolved immensely.
-I’ve been told the game now has a queuing feature where you can “collect” encounters, check ins, and events, and then play them all at once later, solving my primary issue with the game: Trying not get hit while a bus while playing classic RPG combat is actually kinda difficult, so I may have to give it another try.
+I’ve been told the game now has a queuing feature where you can “collect” encounters, check ins, and events, and then play them all at once later, solving my primary issue with the game: trying not get hit by a bus while playing classic RPG combat is actually kinda difficult, so I may have to give it another try.

 Which brings up our next topic of interest: Round 1 of the Omegathon.